 RefugePoint Participates in the Global Refugee Forum

-From December 16-18, 2019, RefugePoint will participate in the Global Refugee Forum (GRF) in Geneva, Switzerland.
-The goal of the Forum is to bolster the international response to refugee situations.
-Guided by the Global Compact on Refugees (GCR), the GRF is an opportunity for the international community to pledge collective action and announce bold, new measures to enhance refugee self-reliance, and search for solutions.
+From December 16-18, 2019, RefugePoint participated in the Global Refugee Forum (GRF) in Geneva, Switzerland.
+The goal of the Forum was to bolster the international response to refugee situations.
+Guided by the Global Compact on Refugees (GCR), the GRF was an opportunity for the international community to pledge collective action and announce bold, new measures to enhance refugee self-reliance, and search for solutions.

 The Forum is the most significant refugee-related policy gathering in over 50 years.

-It will bring together government leaders, businesses, international organizations, experts, civil society, and refugees to review progress towards the objectives of the Global Compact on Refugees (GCR) and to pledge further collective action.
+It brought together government leaders, businesses, international organizations, experts, civil society, and refugees to review progress towards the objectives of the Global Compact on Refugees (GCR) and to pledge further collective action.

-RefugePoint has made two joint pledges, and will co-host a spotlight session about refugee self-reliance with the Refugee Self-Reliance Initiative (RSRI) and Women’s Refugee Commission on December 16.
+RefugePoint made two joint pledges, and co-hosted a spotlight session about refugee self-reliance with the Refugee Self-Reliance Initiative (RSRI) and Women’s Refugee Commission on December 16.

-The second pledge, in partnership with the Refugee Self-Reliance Initiative (RSRI), is that the RSRI will reach 250,000 refugees with self-reliance programming over the next two years, through the work of 5-10 partner agencies in at least five countries.
+The second pledge that RefugePoint made, in partnership with the Refugee Self-Reliance Initiative (RSRI), is that the RSRI will reach 250,000 refugees with self-reliance programming over the next two years, through the work of 5-10 partner agencies in at least five countries.

 This pledge will contribute to the overall objective of the RSRI to reach five million refugees in five years with self-reliance programming.
 The RSRI will also provide technical assistance to humanitarian organizations on measuring the impact of their programs on refugee self-reliance through the use of the RSRI-developed Self-Reliance Index.
 RSRI partners will advocate for enabling environments conducive to achieving self-reliance and the full realization of refugee rights.
 Partners will also support advocacy through research that emphasizes the benefits of and pathways to self-reliance.

-The December 16 spotlight session will be co-hosted by RefugePoint, the RSRI, and the Women’s Refugee Commission, and will focus on refugee self-reliance.
+The December 16 spotlight session was co-hosted by RefugePoint, the RSRI, and the Women’s Refugee Commission, and focused on refugee self-reliance.
 Self-reliance involves stabilizing refugees in the countries to which they have fled and helping them regain the ability to meet their own essential needs.
-Participants will discuss what self-reliance means to refugees and how key stakeholders can work to facilitate self-reliance to ensure successful refugee outcomes.
-The session will be moderated by Self-Reliance Initiative Lead Kellie Leeson.
-Panelists include refugee leader Robert Hakiza (Executive Director, Young African Refugees for Integral Development), Mr. Tadashi Yanai (CEO of Fast Retailing, UNIQLO), and Mr. Roman Alberto Cepeda González (Secretary of Labor in Coahuila, México).
+Participants discussed what self-reliance means to refugees and how key stakeholders can work to facilitate self-reliance to ensure successful refugee outcomes.
+The session was moderated by Self-Reliance Initiative Lead Kellie Leeson.
+Panelists included refugee leader Robert Hakiza (Executive Director, Young African Refugees for Integral Development), Mr. Tadashi Yanai (CEO of Fast Retailing, UNIQLO), and Mr. Roman Alberto Cepeda González (Secretary of Labor in Coahuila, México).